learn-co-curriculum/uci-mod-3-what-makes-an-effective-programmer/README.md

 implementation code, the code that satisfies the test, can only test what they themselves know about.
 A bad programmer will write low-value tests, pass it with low-value code, and sleep soundly not knowing how blind they were.
-The measure of code is not passing tests someone always wrote.
+The measure of code is not passing tests someone already wrote.
 If that were the case, we could never make anything new since to make something new is to make something whose behavior we don't know well enough to describe in rigorous test-language.